arashardakani/arashardakani.github.io/_pages/about.md

 More broadly, my research aims to move beyond conventional heuristic-based design flows by developing scalable learning-driven methods capable of reasoning about complex hardware designs.
 My long-term goal is to develop AI-assisted hardware design workflows in which learning and reasoning models can automate and jointly optimize multiple stages of the chip design process-from specification and RTL generation to verification, synthesis, and physical implementation.

 I am actively recruiting motivated MSc and PhD students interested in AI-driven research at the intersection of artificial intelligence, computer hardware, and EDA.
-Prospective students and researchers interested in collaboration are welcome to contact me at <arash.ardakani@ualberta.ca>.
+Prospective students and researchers are welcome to contact me at <arash.ardakani@ualberta.ca>.